-- Never pass same-direction traffic unless you have a long straight section with enough trail width to safety go around them.
-Always be aware of your surroundings and if faster riders come up behind you please look for a safe passing area and then move over and wave them through.
+- Never pass same-direction traffic unless you have a long straight section with enough width to safety go around.
+Always be aware of your surroundings, and if faster riders come up behind you please look for a safe passing area and then move over and wave them through.

 - Keep to the right side of the trail.
-Keeping the well travelled portion of a trail two snowmobiles wide and keeping to the right side of it significantly reduces the chances of a collision and helps our groomers keep the trail nice for you.
+Keeping the well travelled portion of a trail two snowmobiles wide and keeping to the right significantly reduces the chances of a collision and helps our trail groomers too.